Bitcoin Taxation Guide

 Token-generation events do not attract VAT in Malta.
 Generally, no impact on VAT can be implied when there is no clear identification of the good or service to which a utility token is issued.

 It's worthy to buy bitcoin and pay taxes?

 The advent of electronic technology has been one that has forever changed the world.
 With the creation and introduction of blockchain technology, some scientists predict that we are now on the cusp of another “revolution”, perhaps greater than any other in today’s world.
 The “value” of Bitcoin started to develop along with its popularity when records did not keep track of people buying it as an asset but rather for what it was intended - to be used as currency to purchase goods and services online.

 After learning the ropes of crypto trading, many people are surprised that they have to pay tax on their holdings.
 This is why crypto tax calculators are valuable.
 Here’s a list of some of the available tools:

 It is user-centric.
 It contains educational material.
 Additionally, it includes a cryptocurrency tracker app and a cryptocurrency tax program that generates customized outputs for the United States of America, the United Kingdom, Germany, Austria, and Switzerland, as well as every other country that uses the FIFO or LIFO tax method.

 2. Token Tax

 This platform is mostly targeted at English-speaking nations, so you will have no difficulty whether you are from the United States, Canada, or Australia.
 They manage a variety of tax strategies, and for a fee, you can purchase a tax kit that includes a CPA.

 It provides a more sophisticated platform with additional statistics about the broader cryptocurrency environment.
-It has a robust data infrastructure, but it may not be suitable for the inexperienced trader.
-Additionally, they have a list of crypto CPAs located around the world, but have no formal collaborations with any of them.
+It has a robust data infrastructure, but it may not be suitable for inexperienced traders.
+Additionally, they have a list of crypto CPAs located around the world but have no formal collaborations with any of them.